PC-Ngumoha/alx-low_level_programming/0x0A-argc_argv/README.md

 ```

 ### 1-args.c
-This is a program which when compiled and run will print out the number of command line arguments to the screen.
+This is a program which when compiled and run with command-line arguments will print out the number of command line arguments to the screen.
 In order to use this program:

 **Compile It:**
 ```